lecose/CollectiveJam/web/README.md

 ```
 python3 -m http.server 8080
 ```
-9 - Connect to the local server ('http://localhost:8080')on any browser and try the demo
+9 - Connect to the local server ('http://localhost:8080') on any browser and try the demo